Peer-to-Peer Lending

 Even in this new industry, we've already seen two small UK P2P platforms, Lendy and Funding Secure, recently collapse.

-The Financial Conduct Authority is so concerned about people's attitudes to P2P, and that some marketing makes it seem like savings, it's ruled that from Monday 9 December, firms won't be allowed to let those who haven't had independent financial advice put more than 10% of their investable assets (ie, excluding their home) into P2P.
+The Financial Conduct Authority is so concerned about people's attitudes to P2P, and that some marketing makes it seem like savings, it's ruled that firms won't be allowed to let those who haven't had independent financial advice put more than 10% of their investable assets (ie, excluding their home) into P2P.

-While the rule is only for new investors, if you already have money in there, it's a good spur to check your exposure to P2P.
+While the rule is only for new investors, if you already had money in there, it's a good spur to check your exposure to P2P.
 Those saving regularly may have more in it than they think.
-Even then 10% is still high for many.
+Even then, 10% is still high for many.
 As with all investments, the best stance is NEVER HAVE MORE MONEY IN THAN YOU CAN AFFORD TO LOSE.

 This isn't a coded message to say don't do P2P.
 I'm not anti-it; I do it myself.
 Yet I meet more and more people who see it as akin to savings.
 It isn't.
 It's investing.
 Investing can be great – you do it to get higher returns than savings, but the cost is the risk of losing money.